ScalingIntelligence/Archon/archon/alpaca_eval/README.md

 python3 gen_answers.py --benchmark alpaca_eval --config configs/<your-config-file>.json --parallel 16
 ```

-This will save your output to an `outputs/alapca_eval/` folder in the archon subdirectory.
+This will save your output to an `outputs/model_aswer/alapca_eval/` folder in the archon subdirectory.

 ## Evaluate answers

-After you have your answers, you can run this command to evaluate, input your model output as the argument
+After you have your answers, you can run this command to evaluate, input your model output as the argument.
+FOr example

 ```
-alpaca_eval --model_outputs outputs/alpaca_eval/archon-claude-3-5-sonnet-sample_10_then_critic_then_fuse.json
+alpaca_eval --model_outputs outputs/model_answer/alpaca_eval/archon-claude-3-5-sonnet-sample_10_then_critic_then_fuse.json
 ```

 ## Show answers